Chart Color Schemes

 Seaford - Seaford Meadows has seen below average employment performance when compared to national benchmarks

-Seaford Meadows has a balanced workforce with white and blue collar jobs.
+Seaford Meadows has a balanced workforce with both white and blue collar jobs.
 Essential services sectors are well represented, with an unemployment rate of 4.5% as of September 2025.
+The area has seen estimated employment growth of 3.5% over the past year.

-Employment growth over the past year was estimated at 3.5%.
-There are 8,034 residents in work, with an unemployment rate of 4.9%, slightly higher than Greater Adelaide's 3.9%.
-Workforce participation is similar to Greater Adelaide's 61.7%.
-Residents' employment is concentrated in health care & social assistance, construction, and retail trade.
+There are 8,034 residents in work while the unemployment rate is 0.5% higher than Greater Adelaide's rate of 3.9%.
+Workforce participation is similar to Greater Adelaide's at 66.4%.
+According to Census responses, only 10.0% of residents work from home.
+Employment is concentrated in health care & social assistance, construction, and retail trade.

-Construction has a particularly strong presence, with an employment share of 1.5 times the regional level.
-Professional & technical services have limited presence, at 4.9% compared to the regional 7.3%.
-The area appears to offer limited local employment opportunities based on Census data analysis.
-Over the year to September 2025, employment increased by 3.5%, while labour force grew by 3.6%, with unemployment remaining essentially unchanged.
-In comparison, Greater Adelaide saw employment grow by 3.0% and labour force expand by 2.9%, with a slight fall in unemployment.
-State-level data to 25-Nov shows SA employment grew by 1.19% year-on-year, with an unemployment rate of 4.0%.
-Nationally, the unemployment rate is 4.3%, but SA's employment growth outpaces the national average of 0.14%.
-Jobs and Skills Australia's forecasts suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Seaford Meadows' employment mix indicates local employment should increase by 6.5% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.
+Construction has a particularly strong presence with an employment share 1.5 times the regional level.
+Professional & technical services have limited presence at 4.9%, compared to 7.3% regionally.
+Over the year to September 2025, employment increased by 3.5% while labour force increased by 3.6%, with unemployment remaining essentially unchanged.
+In comparison, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Seaford Meadows' employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment